nielskee/draft-articles/TechnicalHiringPart2.md

   looks like.
 It may be nerves, or it may be something else entirely.

 - Keep these around 20 minutes.
-With practice, you'll develop the ability to get a good read on
+With practice, you'll develop the ability to get a good read on the candidate in this time.

-* Online Technical Test Platorms
+- Do these calls in pairs to give a balanced view.
+Remember from the first post the point about diversity in your pool of interviewers?
+  This is a point in the process where diversity of opinion matters, and give thought to who should primarily lead the conversation, and who should primarily listen.

+## Online technical test platorms

 Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
 I understand why companies are using them, although I think they're used wrongly - certainly